 As the digital messaging channels evolve, so do the pricing models they use.
 Unlike SMS, where each message of 160 characters is charged a flat rate, digital channels like WhatsApp, have a different approach to their pricing model.
 For example, currently, Google’s Business Messages doesn’t directly charge a business, but if you need to connect to their channel via their partner companies, they will charge for that service.
 Whereas for RCS you pay for an individual message, similar to SMS.

 What makes the pricing a bit more complex is that there are multiple factors that influence it, like geography or usage.
 For instance, RCS is free of charge in most markets outside of the UK at the moment.
 WhatsApp has moved to a conversational-pricing model, where a conversation can stay open for 24 hours.
 Businesses can initiate conversations within a 24-hour window if their customers have opted-in and be charged per conversation.

-More messaging channels means more choice for your customers.
+More messaging channels mean more choices for your customers.
 While that’s great from a CX perspective, it also means a complex and fragmented channel ecosystem for your IT team to manage.
 Each channel comes with its own set of onboarding processes and policies which constantly evolve.
-Added to that are the critical aspects of ensuring customer data privacy and regulatory compliance – all of which can be overwhelming for your enterprise IT teams and can impact the speed of your business’ go-to market.
+Added to that are the critical aspects of ensuring customer data privacy and regulatory compliance – all of which can be overwhelming for your enterprise IT teams and can impact the speed of your business’ go-to-market.

-Webex Connect, our enterprise CPaaS platform, fits the bill perfectly when it comes to orchestrating and enabling end-to-end customer journeys across multiple channels.
+Webex Connect, our enterprise CPaaS platform, fits the bill perfectly when orchestrating and enabling end-to-end customer journeys across multiple channels.